 THAT WAS THEN . . .

 “I WAITED FOR DUSTY.
 Thought we were goin’ together.
 Yunno . . .
-Otherwise I’d have been on time . . . woulda been blown to smithereens along with all the rest of ‘em,” says Frank Diago.
+Otherwise I’d have been on time . . . and blown to smithereens with the rest of ‘em,” says Frank Diago.
 He shakes his head.
 Looks down at his hands resting in his lap.
-He’s at a loss for words.
-The whole event, still fresh in his mind, is overwhelming.
+At a loss for words, the whole event is still fresh in his mind.
+It’s overwhelming.

 “Yeah.
-You could say you were one of the lucky ones, Frank.
-There were a few more folks down at the parking area waiting for the tram.
+Could say you’re one of the lucky ones, Frank.
+A few more folks were down there in the parking area waiting for the tram.
 Otherwise, they’d have been gonners, too,” says Jack.
 “Soon as Dusty and I arrived we did a cursory walk-through.
-She went inside the house.
-I walked the exterior.
-Everything seemed normal enough to me.
-Well, security was pretty lax.
-Yunno, folks going in and out the back door without pause.
-I was thinking about that when Dusty appeared on the back porch.
-Thought she was simply waiving to me.
-After a couple of seconds or so, I took a look over to my right, and there was Alec sitting in some beat-up wreck of a car.
-Looked like he was fiddling around with his phone.
-Only it was really his fuckin’ detonator giving him trouble.
+She goes inside the house.
+I walk the exterior.
+Everything seems normal enough to me.
+Security certainly was lax.
+Folks goin’ in and out the back door without pause.
+I was thinking about that when Dusty appears on the back porch.
+Thought she was simply waving to me.
+Couple seconds later I look over to the right.
+I see Alec sitting in some beater of a car.
+Looks to be fiddlin’ with his phone.
+Only it was really a fuckin’ detonator that was givin’ him trouble.”

-“Yunno, it’s all so clear now.
-But then . . .
-I turned back to Dusty and shrug.
+“Yunno, Frank, the whole thing is all so clear to me now.
+But then . . . well, I turn back to Dusty and shrug.
 She’s still standin’ there on the back porch lookin’ right at me.
 She knew, Frank.
 She fuckin’ knew.
 An instant later everything goes up in a torrent of flames.
-Dusty was vaporized right in front of me.
+Dusty just came apart, Frank.
+Vaporized in front of me.
 And I’m don’t nuthin’, Frank.
 Just standin’ there like a dummy.
 It was just horrible.”

-“She’d convinced me that the two of you were an item.
-Only I wasn’t all that sure what you were really up to.
+“She’d convinced me that the two of you were an item, Jack.
+‘Cept I still wasn’t sure what y’all were really up to.
 Yunno?”

-“We were trying to fool you.
-Her being a lowly assistant and me . . .
-I dunno . . . some kinda chump I guess.”
+“Just tryin’ to fool ya, Frank.
+She the lowly assistant and me, I was . . .
+I dunno . . . some kinda chump, I guess.”

-“Instead, the two of you are black ops.”
+“Instead, the two of you were black ops.”